pjhartzell/cloud-coreg/README.md

     # { "Enqueued": "True" }%
     ```

+## Accessing the registration results

-In both cases the coregistered AoI will be saved to the `<bucket_prefix>-registered` bucket in a directory named `<aoi_file_name>-registered-<timestamp>`.
-You can check for completion via the AWS console or CLI.
+In both cases the registered AoI will be saved to the `<bucket_prefix>-registered` bucket in a directory named `<aoi_file_name>-registered-<timestamp>`.
 For example, if you ran a coregistration with the AOI-DigitalSurfaceModel.tif file, you can see the created directory by listing the contents of the registered bucket:

 ```shell
 $ aws s3 ls s3://myprefix-registered